-- Determine the physical therapy needs of any patient or client through examination and evaluation - Develop and implement a plan of care to meet the individual's physical therapy needs - Demonstrate integration of the foundational sciences as they relate to physical therapy practice - Communicate appropriately and effectively with patients and families, colleagues, and the public - Adhere to safe, ethical, and legal practice - Apply sound administrative principles to the management of physical therapy practice - Apply basic educational strategies of teaching within the scope of physical therapy - Implement and integrate research methods adherent to the standards of evidence-based practice - Participate in health and wellness community-based initiatives across the life span - Accept that being a professional is a continuing process and assume responsibility for professional and personal growth and development
+- Determine the physical therapy needs of any patient or client through examination and evaluation - Develop and implement a plan of care to meet the individual's physical therapy needs - Demonstrate integration of the foundational sciences as they relate to physical therapy practice - Communicate appropriately and effectively with patients and families, colleagues, and the public - Adhere to safe, ethical, and legal practice - · Apply sound administrative principles to the management of physical therapy practice - Apply basic educational strategies of teaching within the scope of physical therapy - Implement and integrate research methods adherent to the standards of evidence-based practice - Participate in health and wellness community-based initiatives across the lifespan - · Accept that being a professional is a continuing process and assume responsibility for professional and personal growth and development scheduled by course instructors.

-The doctoral degree program is 100 credits taken over three years in a full-time, day-format only, except for occasional evening coursework, as scheduled by course instructors.
 Attendance at all class sessions is mandatory.

+The doctoral degree program is 100 credits taken over three years in a full-time, day format only, except for occasional evening coursework, as